angelahe/SPAtext/README_AH.md

   2. create the showView function and have it create a minimal version of the problem view
   3. create a namespace where the router function can live

+markup goes nowhere - create view container SpecHelper.js - copies markup in app in an element with the markup class, then appends it to the body of the test runner's page, making it available to all our tests. also need to add view-container class to the <div> with the skeleton container class on it

 ## approach and purpose
 -  build a single page web app, moving logic normally found in the server down into a web client built with javascript, html, css
 -  use Amazon web services to build a serverless back end (replaces servers, dbs, and load balancers of traditional web app with cloud services)

+## issues encountered

+### ch 1

+### ch 2
+DevTools failed to load SourceMap: Could not load content for chrome-extension://liecbddmkiiihnedobmlmillhodjkdmb/js/content.js.map: HTTP error: status code 404, net::ERR_UNKNOWN_URL_SCHEME

+DevTools failed to load SourceMap: Could not load content for chrome-extension://liecbddmkiiihnedobmlmillhodjkdmb/js/intercom-link-expand-loader.js.map: HTTP error: status code 404, net::ERR_UNKNOWN_URL_SCHEME

+Synchronous XMLHttpRequest on the main thread is deprecated because of its detrimental effects to the end user's experience.
+For more help, check https://xhr.spec.whatwg.org/. jquery-2.1.4.js